-4 SL 399.28, regulation 30.
+5 SL 399.28, regulation 30.

-During the Reasoning Phase, following a few questions on some elements of the claimed USO components, in October 2019, GO submitted a revised cost model including a few updates following clarifications requests.
+During the Reasoning Phase, following a few questions on some elements of the claimed USO components, in October 2019, GO submitted a revised cost model including a few updates following some clarification requests.
 EY finalised the Reasoning Phase in December 2019 and the findings were included in a Report which was sent to GO.
-The findings emanating from this Phase can be found under the section "Assessment and Audit of the Net Cost" below.
+The findings emanating from this review phase can be found under the section "Assessment and Audit of the Net Cost" below.